adyeths/u2o/README.md

 # What is u2o?

 u2o is a fast python conversion program that is used to convert [usfm](http://paratext.org/about/usfm) formatted bibles to [osis xml](http://bibletechnologies.net/).
-Currently it targets the upcoming [3.0 version of the usfm](http://ubsicap.github.io/usfm/) specification that bible translators use when translating scripture into different languages.
+Currently it targets [version 3.0 of the usfm specification](http://ubsicap.github.io/usfm/) that bible translators use when translating scripture into different languages.

 # Why did I write it?